leedeen01/tp/docs/team/leedeen01.md

 title: Lee De En's Project Portfolio Page
 ---

-### Project: AddressBook Level 3
+### Project: ClientNest

-AddressBook - Level 3 is a desktop address book application used for teaching Software Engineering principles.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+ClientNest is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.

 Given below are my contributions to the project.

-* **New Feature**: Added the ability to undo/redo previous commands.
+* **New Feature**: Added the ability track policy.
-  * What it does: allows the user to undo all previous commands one at a time.
-Preceding undo commands can be reversed by using the redo command.
-  * Justification: This feature improves the product significantly because a user can make mistakes in commands and the app should provide a convenient way to rectify them.
-  * Highlights: This enhancement affects existing commands and commands to be added in future.
-It required an in-depth analysis of design alternatives.
-The implementation too was challenging as it required changes to existing commands.
-  * Credits: *{mention here if you reused any code/ideas from elsewhere or if a third-party library is heavily used in the feature so that a reader can make a more accurate judgement of how much effort went into the feature}*

-* **New Feature**: Added a history command that allows the user to navigate to previous commands using up/down keys.
+  * What it does: Introduced the ability to easily track policy changes, allowing users to monitor and manage policy modifications efficiently.
+  * Justification: Financial advisors often work with many clients across multiple policies.
+Quick access to these policies enhances efficiency, reduces errors, and ensures advisors can confidently manage multiple clients and policies.
+It provides a centralized system for tracking policy changes, ensuring advisors can:
+    * Maintain compliance with regulatory requirements.
+    * Quick retrieval for historical policy data for client inquiries.
+    * Improve decision-making by having a clear view of past and present policy changes.

 * **Code contributed**: [RepoSense link]()

 * **Project management**:
-  * Managed releases `v1.3` - `v1.5rc` (3 releases) on GitHub
+  * Managed releases `v1.3`(1 releases) on GitHub

 * **Enhancements to existing features**:
-  * Updated the GUI color scheme (Pull requests [\#33](), [\#34]())
-  * Wrote additional tests for existing features to increase coverage from 88% to 92% (Pull requests [\#36](), [\#38]())
+  * Improve parsing for `list` and `listpolicy` to prevent extraneous parameters (Pull requests [\#33](), [\#34]())

 * **Documentation**:
   * User Guide:
-    * Added documentation for the features `delete` and `find` [\#72]()
+    * Added documentation for the features `addpolicy`, `deletepolicy`, `editpolicy` and `findpolicy` [\#178]()
-    * Did cosmetic tweaks to existing documentation of features `clear`, `exit`: [\#74]()
-  * Developer Guide:
-    * Added implementation details of the `delete` feature.
+    * Added implementation details of the `addpolicy`, `deletepolicy`, `editpolicy` and `findpolicy` feature.

 * **Community**:
   * PRs reviewed (with non-trivial review comments): [\#12](), [\#32](), [\#19](), [\#42]()
   * Contributed to forum discussions (examples: [1](), [2](), [3](), [4]())
   * Reported bugs and suggestions for other teams in the class (examples: [1](), [2](), [3]())
   * Some parts of the history feature I added was adopted by several other class mates ([1](), [2]())

-* **Tools**:
-  * Integrated a third party library (Natty) to the project ([\#42]())
-  * Integrated a new Github plugin (CircleCI) to the team repo

-* _{you can add/remove categories in the list above}_